 How contributory negligence can affect your claim

-Some injured consumers worry they can’t claim because they “might have used the product incorrectly.”
+Some consumers believe they cannot claim compensation because they may have used a product incorrectly.

-- Burns or electric shocks from faulty electrical goods
+- Burns or electric shocks caused by faulty electrical products

-- Allergic reactions or poisoning from unsafe food or cosmetics
+- Allergic reactions or poisoning linked to unsafe food or cosmetics

-- Defective medical devices or implants leading to complications
+- Complications caused by defective medical devices or implants

 Client’s story

-Emma, a 32-year-old customer from Birmingham, purchased a branded hair dryer online.
-Within two weeks, it overheated, caught fire, and caused burns to her hand and scalp.
-The manufacturer denied responsibility, claiming she had “misused” the device.
+Emma, 32, purchased a hair dryer online.
+Within two weeks, it overheated and caused burns to her hand and scalp.
+The manufacturer denied responsibility and claimed the product had been misused.

-With help from Claim Time Solicitors, Emma’s legal team proved that a wiring defect made the product unsafe.
-The case settled for £12,500 in compensation, covering her medical treatment, lost income, and emotional distress.
+Emma’s legal team later proved that a wiring defect made the product unsafe.
+The case settled for £12,500 in defective product compensation, covering medical treatment, lost income and recovery costs.

 Compensation: What you can claim